Exploring Tensions Between Marketing & Innovation

 The empathy canvas is a guide to ensure you capture inspiration insight.

 Half of your effort should be focused on talking to your core audience, which gets you reliable, representative clues.
 The other half of your time should be spent either talking to extreme or unusual users/consumers, in talking about your target audience with experts who know them well, or in exploring your challenge as your consumer.
-(See our recommended resource allocation across each area of the canvass.)
+(See our recommended resource allocation across each area of the canvas.)

 This approach ensures a far greater depth and breadth of learning, and also a greater empathy for our target because we’ve spent time walking in their shoes.